tshrode37/Twitter-Streaming-Football/README.md

 ## Phase II - Sentiment Analysis

-Polarity - a measure of the negativity, the neutralness, or the positivity of the text

 ### Step 1: Clean Tweets

-The data collected for the game tweets and the post-game tweets were loaded into Jupyter Notebook directly from MongoDB, but can also be loaded from the `superbowl_2021_post_game_tweets.csv` and `superbowl_2021_game_tweets` files.
+The data collected for the game tweets and the post-game tweets were loaded into Jupyter Notebook directly from MongoDB, but can also be loaded from the `superbowl_2021_post_game_tweets.csv` and `superbowl_2021_game_tweets.csv` files.
 To perform sentiment analysis on our football tweets, we need to apply a few basic text cleaning techniques such as removing emoji's, punctuation, weblinks, usernames, hashtags, extra whitespace, and any unnecessary characters.
 The function used to remove most of the emoji's in our tweets can be found below.

 ```python